rzaldana/blender-project/README.md

 I then want to combine those shapes with noise-based displacement shaders to create coloring schemes that look life-like.

 We'll see how it goes :)

+List of Scripts:

+- addObjectScript.py :
+    Basic script to get acquainted with Python scripting environment
+- addObjectwithModifiers.py :
+    script made by following youtube tutorial (https://www.youtube.com/watch?v=XqX5wh4YeRw&t=8s) to create an object with modifiers from the Python console